paapaabdullahm/php-fpm/README.md

 - Support for a "slowlog"
 - Enhancements to FastCGI, such as fastcgi_finish_request() - a special function to finish request & flush all data while continuing to do something time-consuming (video converting, stats processing, etc.)

-### The following extensions have been enabled in addition to the core extensions
+## Extensions enabled in addition to core

 [PHP Modules]
 1. bcmath